Asiana Airlines Flight 733: Aftermath

 This was Asiana Airlines' first fatal (and as of 2025, deadliest) aircraft crash.
 After the accident, Asiana suspended the Gimpo - Mokpo route.
 The airline paid compensation to the families of the victims.
 At the time, the transportation department was planning to build Muan International Airport in Muan County, Jeolla Province.
 When Muan International Airport was opened in 2007, Mokpo Airport was closed and converted into a military base.
 The accident also caused Asiana to cancel their order of Boeing 757-200s and instead order the Airbus A321.

 Flight 733 was the deadliest aviation accident in South Korea at that time.
 It was surpassed by Air China Flight 129, which crashed on 15 April 2002, with 129 fatalities.
 It was also the deadliest accident involving a Boeing 737-500 at that time.
 It was surpassed by Aeroflot Flight 821, which crashed on 14 September 2008, with 88 fatalities.
 As of 29 December 2024, Flight 733 remains the second deadliest accident involving a Boeing 737-500, and the third deadliest aviation accident in South Korea, behind Jeju Air Flight 2216 and Air China Flight 129.
 Coincidentally, the former occurred at Muan International Airport, the airport which replaced Flight 733's intended destination: Mokpo Airport.

-As of August 2024, Asiana Airlines still uses flight number 733 but for the late evening Seoul-Incheon–Hanoi route which utilizes two types of aircraft: a Boeing 777-28EER and an Airbus A350-941.
+As of March 2026, Asiana Airlines still uses flight number 733 for the late evening Seoul-Incheon–Hanoi route which utilizes an Airbus A350-941 aircraft.